-It was such a quintessential picture.
+They were a quintessential picture.
 It felt as though I witnessed the opening scene of a novel being played out in real time.
 Uncle Caleb wore a joyous grin across his face as he ushered his family through the entrance of our dingy garage.
 Aunty Gladys smiled solemnly as she reached for Becky’s hand.
-She pulled Becky’s scrawny arm close to her bosom.
+She pulled Becky’s scrawny arm close to her hip.
 Becky’s eyes danced around the garage quietly studying the peculiar objects surrounding her.

-Her eager eyes took notes as she looked first toward to our shoes stacked on wooden planks, then the mops and brooms in the corner near the dusty vacuum.
+Her eager eyes took notes.
+First, she looked to the many pairs of shoes stacked on wooden planks.
+Then, she caught a glimpse of the mops and brooms in the corner near the dusty vacuum.
 She took in the dingy maroon oil-soaked carpet underneath her feet.
 The humming white Frigidaire freezer held her attention until her gaze finally met mine, and she smiled.
 Her skin was a deep brown as dark as her eyes.
 Becky was my cousin and this was my very first time meeting her.

 Weeks before their arrival my mother introduced this arrangement to me.
 She explained why Becky and her mother were coming to live with us for an indefinite period of time.
 My mother told me about my five year old cousin Becky who had just been diagnosed with cancer.